thoukydides/homebridge-aeg-robot/README.md

     * Firmware update being applied.
 * **Status Fault**: Indicates when there is any kind of problem with the robot:
     * **No Fault** = Communication with the robot has been established and it is not reporting a fault condition.
-    * **General Fault** = There is a fault either with the robot or communication with it via the AEG/Electrolux cloud API servers.
+    * **General Fault** = There is a fault either with the robot or communication with it via the Electrolux Group API servers.
 This includes:
-        * Unable to authenticate with the AEG/Electrolux cloud API.
+        * Unable to authenticate with the Electrolux Group API.
-        * No recent successful response from the AEG/Electrolux cloud API.
+        * No recent successful response from the Electrolux Group API.
-        * AEG/Electrolux cloud API reported problems with one or more servers.
         * Robot has not been enabled in the AEG/Electrolux account.
-        * Robot is not connected to the AEG/Electrolux cloud servers.
+        * Robot is not connected to the Electrolux Group API servers.
         * Robot is reporting an error condition.
         * Battery is dead.
         * Dust collection bin is either missing or full.